-Benefit increases Benefit recipients received a post-retirement benefit increase of 1.0% on January years, the benefit increase will decrease to 1.0%.
+Benefit increases Benefit recipients received a post-retirement benefit increase of 1.00% on consecutive years, the benefit increase will decrease to 1.00%.

-1, 2013 and January 1, 2014.
-Because the actuarial accrued liability funding ratio (on a market value of assets basis) reached 90% for two consecutive years, the benefit increase reverted to 2.5% on January 1, 2015.
-If the funding ratio declines to less than 80% for one year or less than 85% for two consecutive increase.
+January 1, 2013 and January 1, 2014.
+Because the actuarial accrued liability funding ratio (on a market value of assets basis) reached 90% for two consecutive years, the benefit increase reverted to 2.50% on January 1, 2015.
+If the funding ratio declines to less than 80% for one year or less than 85% for two increase.